What Is a Hate Crime?

 - Call 911 for a crime in progress or one that has just happened

 - Call or visit your local Metropolitan Police Department district station.

-Mail a written statement with the complaint that contains information to support a claim that the designated act constitutes a bias-related crime.
-Statements should be mailed to:
+- Mail or email a written statement with the complaint that contains information to support a claim that the incident constitutes a bias-related crime.
+Statements should be sent to: